I’m a vegetarian

 After all of my heart tests came back normal, they said that stress must have caused a spasm that closed my artery temporarily.
 Even though I was working on quite a few big projects (that I coincidentally missed because I was in the hospital), I didn’t feel that stressed.
 My husband said that I constantly live in such a high state of stress that I’m immune to the feeling.
 Sad, but true.

 It was really cool to see how the Lord walked me through this.
-It’s a lot more information, so if you want – you can read about it here.
+It’s a lot more information.

 We pray for good health and prosperity, but it’s really in the tough times that we grow in Him.
 I’m so thankful for this experience because it has really challenged me to dig deep and take a look at myself and admit some ugly truths that I need to hand over to God to work through.